robertmc0/modules-test/CONTRIBUTING.md

 ![GitHub Flow](docs/media/vs-options-nuget-package-source-missing.png)

-Add the entry for Nuget API as per the following diagram:
+Add the entry for Nuget API as per the following diagram.
+The latest configuration is available at this [link](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior)

 ![GitHub Flow](docs/media/vs-options-nuget-package-source-online.png)